The Newcrest Mining Limited (ASX: NCM) share price is trading higher in afternoon trade on Tuesday.

 As a result, Newcrest, together with its WGJV partner Harmony, can now re-engage with the State of PNG and progress discussions on the Special Mining Lease for the Wafi-Golpu Project.

-The post Why the Newcrest Mining share price is one to watch today appeared first on Motley Fool Australia.
+The post Why the Newcrest Mining share price is pushing higher today appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.